top of page

 H and B make it to the safety of their ship

-H: My apologies Byron - the farewell speech of your Donnas is obvs. a common one - albeit missing from that obscene publication! (grinds teeth) - and not indicative of congress (lights cigars)
+H(lights cigars): My apologies Byron - the farewell speeches of your Donnas are seemingly commonplaces - albeit missing from Sir John's obscene, libelous publication! (blushes, again) - and not attached to any particular disgraces

 image.png